quantumcharleshill/quantumcharleshill.github.io/_teaching/2021-intro-to-qc.md

 location: "Melbourne, Australia"
 ---

-This masters level course introduces students (of all different initial backgrounds and skill levels) to quantum computing.
+This masters-level course introduces students (of all different initial backgrounds and skill levels) to quantum computing.